universal-mcp/applications/src/universal_mcp/applications/asana/README.md

-# Asana MCP Server
+# AsanaApp MCP Server

-An MCP Server for the Asana API.
+An MCP Server for the AsanaApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Asana API.
+This is automatically generated from OpenAPI schema for the AsanaApp API.

 | Tool | Description |